Document Type : Case Report

 All authors contributed equally.

-Special thanks to Urology Research Center of Tehran University of Medical Sciences and Sina Hospital.
+Special thanks to the Urology Research Center of Tehran University of Medical Sciences and Sina Hospital.

 Conflict of interest